Ann is a retired teacher of literacy and EFL (English as a foreign language) to multi-national and dyslexic students, having a DipSpLD.

 Firstly, let’s look at the root words of one syllable:

-Rule 1: One-Syllable Word Ending 'Consonant, Short Vowel, Consonant.'
+Rule 1: One-Syllable Word 'Consonant, Short Vowel, Consonant.'

-When a one-syllable word ends in 'consonant, short vowel, consonant', double the final consonant when you add a suffix.
+When a one-syllable word is 'consonant, short vowel, consonant', double the final consonant when you add a suffix.
 For example:

 Rule 2: Two-Syllable Word With Short Vowel Before Middle Consonant Sound